sbesiktepe/sbesiktepe/README.md

 ## 👋 Hi there!
-I'm Sezai, a Fullstack developer with React.js and Node.js.
+I'm Sezai, a Frontend developer also good at with MERN Projects(MongoDb,JWT Authentication(access and refresh tokens), Express.js, React.js, Node.js).

 🚀 I'm passionate about creating engaging and responsive user interfaces to enhance the overall user experience.